Published: March 17, 2020

 E₵ONOMI₵-NEXU-1

-All of this boils down to one simple truth – there are SIGNIFICANTLY more companies collecting and remitting sales tax today than there were on June 20, 2018, the day before the Wayfair decision.
+All of this boils down to one simple truth – there are more companies collecting and remitting sales tax.
+This is SIGNIFICANTLY more than there were on June 20, 2018, the day before the Wayfair decision.
 However, as a result of selling a mere $100,001 into several of the various states, there is a tremendous administrative burden and cost that these companies now face.
 Among the questions these companies are asking:

-• How do we know what tax rate to charge?
+• Determining Tax Rates: How do we know what tax rate to charge?

-• The cost of tax calculation software vs the cost of modifying our own ERP and maintaining it;
+• Cost Considerations: The cost of tax calculation software vs the cost of modifying our own ERP and maintaining it;

-• Are we going to outsource all of our sales and use tax compliance or hire someone (or more) to keep it in-house?
+• Compliance Options: Are we going to outsource all of our sales and use tax compliance or hire someone (or more) to keep it in-house?

-• How will we manage all the additional exemption certificates we receive?
+• Exemption Management: How will we manage all the additional exemption certificates we receive?

-You might have already asked some or all of these questions and based on the initial estimates you were provided, you’re struggling with how you’re going to pay for everything you truly need.
+You might have already asked some or all of these questions.
+Based on the initial estimates you were provided, you’re struggling with how you’re going to pay for everything you truly need.
 Clarus Partners is here to help.
 Let us be your partner in navigating these issues and questions.
 We have some ideas that might be able to help mitigate the impact of these additional costs.

 Refund reviews